 Anyway, in this excellent seminar, the facilitator stated, “Every garden will be invaded… not to think so would be naïve.”
-I found myself reflecting on this seminar due to the recent quantity of salesperson recruiting ads both online and in the local papers.
+I found myself reflecting on this seminar due to the recent quantity of posts regarding dealerships seeking sales candidates.

-The purpose of this message is simple: I believe it is healthy for managers to evaluate the experience a new employee might have at your dealership upon arrival and for the first 90 days or so.
+The purpose of this message is simple: I believe it is healthy for managers to evaluate the experience a new employee might have at the dealership upon arrival and at least the first 90 days or so.

-Part of this evaluation involves analyzing the impact other employees will have on the new team member’s perception of the organization and industry in general.
-Make certain that we don’t have a few “garden invaders” disrupting our mission of building the ultimate team.
-Many of us have witnessed the execution of new salespeople by those already on board, just trying to help, of course.
+Part of this evaluation involves analyzing the impact other employees will have on the new team member’s perception of the organization and the industry in general.
+Make certain that we don’t have a few “garden invaders” disrupting your mission of building the ultimate team.
+Many of us have witnessed the execution of new Salespeople by those seasoned Salespeople —just trying to help, of course.

-Veteran salesperson #2: “Oh please, let me help this kid.
+Veteran Salesperson #2: “Oh please, let me help this kid.
 I can handle this.
-In my spare time, I’ll tell him what he needs to know.
+In my spare time, I’ll tell them exactly what they needs to know.
 I’ll make the new kid aware of weak banks, slow F&I people, packs, pencil-whipped commissions, unpredictable income, the kook that orders new cars, the water in the used car department and, of course, the divorce rates of salespeople due to long hours and unpredictable income.”

-Veteran salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the 5-liner application before he wastes too much of his valuable time on someone with bad credit or some unrealistic jack leg.
-I bet I can have him trained and even talking just like me in about 30 days.
+Veteran Salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the importance of a quick credit bureau so they avoid wasting their time!
+I bet I can have them trained and even talking just like me in about 30 days.

-If you need help with sales training at your dealership, give me a call.
-The Mar-Kee Group’s proven training programs will help address and resolve any sales issues your dealership may be having.
-We offer in-dealership training, 24/7 online video training, and more.
+If you need help with sales or sales management training at your dealership, feel free to give me a call.
+The Mar-Kee Group has proven training programs specifically designed to help address and resolve any sales issues your dealership may be having.
+We offer new hire and advanced sales training, sales management and leadership training, service advisor “sales” training, in-dealership training, and online video training.

 The Mar-Kee Group

-The Mar-Kee Group is proud to celebrate 20 years of outstanding Sales, Service, and Management Training.
+The Mar-Kee Group is proud to celebrate 25 years of outstanding Sales, Service, and Management Training